 It’s amazing how much your life can change after having kids.
-Good example would be our movie selections.
-Back in the stone age (the 80’s), my favorite movie as a 7 year old child was “Coming to America” with Eddie Murphy.
+A good example would be our movie selections… Back in the stone age (the 80’s), my favorite movie as a 7 year old child was “Coming to America” with Eddie Murphy.
 Remember that movie?
 Yeah, that was my favorite movie as a 7 YEAR OLD.
 Even though I did turn out semi-okay, that kind of movie most definitely will not be played for our 7 year old daughter.
 She has to be at least 8… (insert sarcasm here)

 Since movie selection in our house is different now before the kids go to bed, one of my daughter’s favorite movies that she has watched about three million times was “High School Musical.”
 Watching Zac Efron made it a little easier, and I know ALL the words to ALL the songs in ALL the High School Musical movies.
 There, I admitted it.